ninchat/ninchat-api/api.md

 - `users` : object (optional)
 - `channels` : object (optional)

-If neither of `users` and `channels` is set, this is the final response event for the `search` action.
+Following a `search` action, if neither of `users` and `channels` is defined, this is the final response event.

 The `users` object consists of user identifiers mapped to user attributes: